 The college is rapidly growing with new facilities, more students, and research opportunities.
-We are thrilled to have you join the college at such an exciting time.
-This email includes some important reminders about next steps as you progress into your UT experience.
+We are thrilled to have you join us at such an exciting time.
+This list includes some important reminders about next steps as you progress into your UT experience.

-Step Two: Starting February 2019, you can sign up to attend orientation.
-We encourage you to attend orientation as early as possible this summer.
-The earlier you come to orientation the more class choices you will have.
-Remember: sign up only after paying your enrollment deposit.
+Step Four: Starting mid-March 2021 you can sign up to attend virtual orientation advising.
+We encourage you to attend virtual orientation advising as early as possible this summer.
+The earlier you come to virtual orientation advising the more class choices you will have.
+Remember: sign up for virtual orientation advising only after paying your enrollment deposit.

-Step Three: Begin planning for a successful first year of college.
-Tools for success you need to review prior to orientation are the online Undergraduate Catalog.
+Step Five: Begin planning for a successful first year of college.
+Tools for success you need to review prior to orientation include the online Undergraduate Catalog.
 Click “Majors A–Z” in the right-hand menu to view courses required for your degree.
 Also review the academic planning worksheets for your major.
-Scroll down to the bottom of the page and click on your major and 2019.
+Scroll down to the bottom of the page and click on your major and 2021.
 Be sure to read all the instructions.

-Step Five: Admitted engineering students with a Math ACT score of 25, 26, or 27 (or students who have an SAT Math score of 590 to 640) will begin with Math 130 Pre-Calculus in the fall and take Engineering Fundamentals in the Spring.
+Step Seven: Admitted engineering students with a Math ACT score of 25, 26, or 27 (or students who have an SAT Math score of 590 to 650) will begin with Math 131 Pre-Calculus in the fall and take Engineering Fundamentals 141.

-Step Eight: Entering freshmen in engineering are required to have a laptop.
+Step Nine: Entering freshmen in engineering are required to have a laptop.
 You may choose any laptop you prefer.
-If you have already purchased your laptop, we strongly recommend you to bring your laptop to orientation.
-Students who have not purchased a laptop will have access to a computer lab for orientation.

 We look forward to seeing you at orientation!